 - Sponsor the event and receive publicity for your business or organization in our outreach materials.
-Download the sponsorship details (PDF) and email Eric Mearns at email@example.com for more info.
+Download the sponsorship details (PDF) and email Natalie Brady at firstname.lastname@example.org for more information.

 Meet back in the park after the ride and celebrate your success with free food, music, and fun activities!
 We'll also have games such as capture the flag, basketball, and hula hoops!
 Fun prizes will be awarded for riders and teams that go above and beyond and you can win even more prizes at our raffle booth.
 The rider after-party will be at the Stony Brook Park.

 For the Top Fundraising Team, Team with the Most New Riders and Team with the Best Costumes!
 Exact prizes will be determined the day of the event.

 20 person bowling party at South Boston Candlepin